 "A dog was going to get him," Billy said.

 "It is dead."

 Billy heard the familiar diesel cams of the Versatile hammer to a start.
 Though it was a half mile away, it was clearly the big tractor.
 When lights washed the tops of the creek willows, he knew James Carl was coming.
-He saw that Miguel knew it, too.
+He saw Miguel knew it, too.